Shwise/Shodan-Port-Survey/README.md

 Ensure the latest version of Python is installed on your machine.

-At the first execution, the program will prompt for an API key, which it will store in the current directory in a text file named '.shodan_api'.
+At the first execution, the program will prompt for a Shodan API key, which it will store in the current directory in a text file named '.shodan_api'.
 To clear the API key, simply delete this folder.

 <br/>

 ### Input File

-You can now add your own ranges into the input document.
+Users should add IP ranges into the input document, to be searched for open ports.
 The format is as follows.

 Lines containing IP addresses may include either a single IP address or two IP addresses separated by a /.
 Examples:
 ```